yueyoum/make-proxy/README.md

-## Why takes so mush memory
+## Why takes so much memories

 as mentioned above, Play youtube **720P** vedios will take at most 140MB memories.
 Why this?

 The server side has a `process pool`,
-When A process finish it's job, It's not died directly, But waiting a WORKER_TIMEOUT times, If in the WORKER_TIMEOUT, there is a new request comes to this process, the process will work again, and when finish, waiting for new request in WORKER_TIMEOUT.
+When a process finish it's job, It's not died directly, But waiting a WORKER_TIMEOUT times, If in the WORKER_TIMEOUT, there is a new request comes to this process, the process will work again, and when finish, waiting for new request in WORKER_TIMEOUT.